orblivion/ntfy/.sandstorm/README.md

 And if you are interested in helping, I'd love to hear from you as well.
 Find me on [Mastodon](https://mastodon.social/@ill_logic) or [Zulip](https://sandstorm.zulipchat.com/#narrow/channel/476196-app-updates/topic/ntfy.3A.20a.20UnifiedPush.20app.20for.20Sandstorm).
 Or my email address which is on my website which is on my Github profile.
 I can start to put this stuff into Github issues.

-# Learn

-Some things I'd like to learn about ntfy in general which could help us develop.

-* Does private info get sent to ntfy.sh ?
-When you let's say install ntfy, do all Tusky notification CONTENTS go to ntfy server (including DMs)?
-What about Element, etc?
-I could try to find a "verbose" mode for ntfy and just dump everything it's getting from the server.
-Hopefully just a "ping" to let it know to check.
-* https://www.youtube.com/watch?v=XQ2jhqbDL6M&feature=youtu.be NextCloud Calendar -> notifications to "Your DAV app"?
-Any app?
-How?

 # Changes and Issues - Summary

 My notes on what can and should be done exploded.
 For most readers here, I wanted to make a summary, but you can look at the accompanying sub-section in [README_DETAILS.md](README_DETAILS.md)